YLu-1258/YLU_blog/_posts/2023-12-05-FinalSASSLesson.md

 ### Introduction to Variables:

 SASS variables provide a way to store information for later use in a stylesheet.
-They offer several advantages, including enhanced maintainability and consistency, by allowing you to define values in ______ location.
+They offer several advantages, including enhanced maintainability and consistency, by allowing you to define values in **one** location.